.png)

 Terrence Toh

-Choral programmes under Terrence’s direction have consistently garnered gold awards and distinction certificates in the Singapore Youth Festival, and he has led choirs to success in international competitions in the Czech Republic, Malaysia, and Italy.
-He also regularly features in Esplanade’s Limelight concert series and actively participates in Esplanade’s Voices – A Festival of Song as a performer and clinician.
+Terrence leads the SLO’s Children, Youth, and Adult choruses and serves on the SLO Artistic Committee.
+Under his direction, choral programmes have consistently achieved gold awards and distinction certificates at the Singapore Youth Festival, and his choirs have won accolades at international competitions in the Czech Republic, Malaysia, and Italy.
+He is a regular feature at Esplanade’s Limelight concert series and Voices – A Festival of Song, both as performer and clinician.

-A lifelong music educator, he firmly believes in a progressive curriculum grounded in education ethics and realised through Critical Pedagogy, empowerment and transformative music.
+A lifelong music educator, Terrence is committed to a progressive curriculum grounded in educational ethics, critical pedagogy, and transformative music-making.

 Yeo Hon Beng